 2. The Prize is for history only; historical biography is not included.

-3. Historical periods covered are allowed until the end of the Second World War.
+3. Historical periods covered are allowed until the end of the 1960′s.
+Note this is a change of date [previously only until the end of WW2].

 4. The book must be a first British publication in the English language.
 Translations can be considered, but the prize will be awarded to the author only.